-- mid-15c., Scottish gouf, usually taken as an alteration of Middle Dutch colf, colve "stick, club, bat," from Proto-Germanic *kulth- (cognates: Old Norse kolfr "clapper of a bell," German Kolben "mace, club, butt-end of a gun").
+- mid-15c., Scottish gouf, usually taken as an alteration of Middle Dutch colf, colve "stick, club, bat," from Proto-Germanic *kulth- (source also of Old Norse kolfr "clapper of a bell," German Kolben "mace, club, butt-end of a gun").
 The game is from 14c., the word is first mentioned (along with fut-bol) in a 1457 Scottish statute on forbidden games (a later ordinance decrees, "That in na place of the realme thair be vsit fut-ballis, golf, or vther sic unprofitabill sportis" [Acts James IV, 1491, c.53]).
-Despite what you read on the Internet, "golf" is not an acronym.
+Despite what you read on the Internet, "golf" is not an acronym (this story seems to date back no earlier than 1997).
 Golf ball attested from 1540s; the motorized golf-cart from 1951.
 Golf widow is from 1890.

 Oh! who a golfer's bride would be,

 ["The Golf Widow's Lament," in "Golf," Oct.
 31, 1890]

 - golf (v.)

 - c.
 1800, from golf (n.).
 Related: Golfed; golfing.